 The North Fork of the American is the classic Class IV run in California.
 It is best known for its crystal clear water, challenging rapids, and spring wildflowers.
 The North Fork is a free flowing river above this run, so the flow is entirely dependent on weather and snowpack.
-With a good snowpack, this run has reliable flows usually from mid-March through mid-June.
+If this run had reliable water it would be the most popular whitewater run in the state.

 The North Fork starts with nearly continuous whitewater including the Class IV rapids Slaughter’s Sluice and Chamberlain Falls which come in the first mile.
 The rapids Tongue and Groove, Zig-Zag, Achilles’ Heel, Bogus Thunder, Grand Slalom, and Staircase are all fun Class IV rapids which occur in the first four miles.

 Just below staircase is a wonderful lunch spot at Indian Creek on the left.
-Below Yankee Jim, the rapids are mostly Class III until the take-out at Ponderosa Way.
-If you go further to Lake Clementine you can add an additional four miles to your trip.
+Below Indian Creek the rapids are mostly Class II and III until take-out at Ponderosa Way or Lake Clementine.

 To reach the Ponderosa Way Bridge from Sacramento (put-in): Get yourself on Interstate 80 East and head towards Reno.
 You’ll want to take the Weimar Cross Road exit which will be about twelve miles past Auburn.
 Take a left on Canyon Way and then a right on Ponderosa Way.
 You’ll travel on dirt and paved roads down to the Ponderosa Bridge where you can park a car along the road before the bridge.